AkhilGoudN/Assigndemo/README.md

 # Assigndemo
-Assigndemo is my assignement for day 1 of git
+This is my assignment GIT.